The Real Lolita, by Sarah Weinman

-I’m not a fan of Vladimir Nabokov’s Lolita, although I’ve taught it when it was on a college course booklist.
+I’m not a fan of Vladimir Nabokov’s Lolita, although I’ve taught it when it was on a college course book list.
 If I had to teach it again, I would make The Real Lolita required reading.
-It puts Nabokov’s book into a newly relevant and important context and raises interesting questions about how books “change” over time.
+It puts Nabokov’s book into a newly relevant and important context and raises interesting questions about where and how author’s find their ideas and how books “change” over time.

 Weinman’s book is a study of the tragic kidnapping and repeated rapes of Sally Horner, the young girl whose real-life story Nabokov found in the newspapers and “strip-mined” to produce Lolita.
 And then concealed, in an attempt to enhance his reputation as a literary genius whose imaginative work was created sui generis, independent of real world events.